siriusbeans/nocturnal/README.md

-# nocturnal.finance - a simple UI for decentralized sell limit orders
+# nocturnal.finance - a simple UI for decentralized swap limit orders

 -Swaps are executed on either Uniswap or Sushiswap as specified by the user
 -User specifies asset trading pair by contract addresses